watterott/RPi-Display/docu/FAQ.md

 * [Console blanking](https://github.com/notro/fbtft-spindle/wiki/FBTFT-image#blanking)
 * [X-Window-System blanking](https://github.com/notro/fbtft-spindle/wiki/FBTFT-image#blanking-1)

-Please note when the displays shows the same content over several hours then the image can burn into the screen.
+Please note when the display shows the same content over several hours then the image can burn into the screen.

 ## I only see the top left part of a program window/dialog?